tedi00/scssframe/README.md

 * Configure colors and variables
 * Read through `util-mixins`
 * Check `component-mixins` if your generic component is there, if not, create
-* Add mixins you need and other custom styles to your semantic CSS classes
+* Add mixins, functions and variables you need and other custom styles to your semantic CSS classes

 All you need is an understanding of CSS.
+See [dev notes](#dev-notes) for a manifesto.

 ## Usage guidelines